Eau Claire County History – (Obituary, Marriage, Divorce, Birth, Eau Claire history)

 Wisconsin Veterans Museum Many fine compilations of links to military history and museum web sites already exist.
 To complement these existing resource guides, the Wisconsin Veterans Museum chose to include sites which relate to Wisconsin and the Old Northwest as well as sites with comprehensive collections of military history or museum-related links.

-Wisconsin Military Resource Center This section of AccessGenealogy has a wide range of excellent military information including how to order military and pension records, the 1890 Special Enumeration of Union Veterans and Widows, biographies of Wisconsin Civil War veterans and casualty lists.
+Wisconsin Military Resource Center The Wisconsin Military Records section of AccessGenealogy has a wide range of excellent military information including how to order military and pension records, the 1890 Special Enumeration of Union Veterans and Widows, biographies of Wisconsin Civil War veterans and casualty lists.
+Scroll down for access.

 CastleGarden.org Offers free access to a huge database of information on 10 million immigrants from 1830 to 1892, the year Ellis Island opened.